FOREX-Dollar dips as jobless claims rise more than expected

 Fed Chair Jerome Powell on Wednesday reaffirmed his testimony before Congress from Tuesday of higher and potentially faster interest rate hikes, but emphasized that debate was still underway, with a decision hinging on data to be issued before the March meeting.

-Fed funds futures traders are now pricing in a 66% probability that the Fed will hike rates by 50 basis points, up from around 22% before Powell’s comments early on Tuesday.
+Fed funds futures traders are now pricing in a 60% probability that the Fed will hike rates by 50 basis points, up from around 22% before Powell's comments on Tuesday.
 FEDWATCH

-Friday’s data is expected to show employers added 205,000 jobs in February, well below the much-larger-than-expected 517,000 gains in January.
-Wages are expected to have increased by 0.3% for the month, and by 4.7% on an annual basis.
+Friday's data is expected to show employers added 205,000 jobs in February, according to a Reuters poll of economists, well below the much-larger-than-expected 517,000 gains in January.
+Wages are expected to have increased 0.3% for the month, and 4.7% on an annual basis.
 USNFAR=ECI, USAVGE=ECI, USAVHE=ECI

+If the jobs market remains strong and inflation stays high, Treasury yields could face further increases, which would also boost the greenback.

+"The Fed's going to stay data dependent and that's going to keep us vulnerable to some further pressure in the bond market, which could make the king dollar trade hang around a little bit longer," said Moya.

-The yen gained before the Bank of Japan on Friday will conclude its final meeting with governor Haruhiko Kuroda.
+The yen gained a day before the Bank of Japan concludes its final meeting with governor Haruhiko Kuroda.

 The Japanese central bank is expected to end its long-term yield control policy this year, but make no major changes this week, according to a Reuters poll of economists.